dailydimaz/iffy/docs/API.md

 - **Services (`services` folder):** Contain the core business logic for moderation, user management, and other API operations.
 API routes should delegate to these services.
 - **Drizzle ORM (`db` folder):** Used for database interactions.
 The schema is defined in `db/schema.ts`.
 Always use Drizzle for database operations instead of raw SQL.
 - **Inngest (`inngest` folder):** Handles asynchronous tasks triggered by events.
 Use Inngest functions for operations that shouldn't block the API response, such as sending emails or webhooks.
-- **Strategies (`strategies` folder):** Implement different moderation approaches (e.g., blocklist, OpenAI, prompt).
+- **Strategies (`strategies` folder):** Implement different moderation approaches (e.g., blocklist, classifier, prompt).
 If adding new moderation logic, create a new strategy here.
 - **Type Safety:** The project uses TypeScript.
 Maintain type safety and add appropriate type annotations.
 - **Testing:** Write comprehensive unit tests using Vitest (in the `tests` folder) and end-to-end tests with Playwright/Shortest (in the `e2e` folder).